 That gamble paid off when he got that call to do the interview with Tory.
-And it wasn’t a phone interview or she just needed to pick up a few quotes from him.
-He got the full treatment for the experience—make up, coaching from the producer—and five minutes in front of a national audience.
+It wasn’t just a phone interview either, and it wasn’t just to get a few quotes from him.
+He got the full treatment with the experience—make up, coaching from the producer and five minutes in front of a national audience.

 Never underestimate the value of networking with people in person.
-And you don’t always have to drop a couple thousand and travel across the country to meet the right people.
+You don’t always have to drop a couple of thousand and travel across the country to meet the right people.
 You could run into journalists at events like these:

 The idea is to experiment and carve time out of your schedule to network.
-And don’t forget to attend a journalist-focused events.
+Plus, don’t forget to attend journalist-focused events.
 Here’s a list of the top 12 events to attend in 2012.